rajitha-nyros/custom-php-admin/README.md

 ******************************************

   Custom-PHP-Admin application is flexible and provides an easy-to-use interface for managing your data built on core PHP.

+   Custom-PHP-Admin is an inspiration from Rails admin.
+Hyperlink for Rails admin http://rails-admin-tb.herokuapp.com/admin/

 2.FEATURES

 ******************************************